 If you are seeing this, then the OpenTelemetry Collector is sending data into Elastic:

-Congratulations, you've instrumented the HipsterShop demo application services for tracing using OpenTelemetry and successfully ingested the telemetry data into the Elastic!
+Congratulations, you've instrumented the OpenTelemetry demo application using and successfully ingested the telemetry data into the Elastic!

 Now that the OpenTelemetry data is ingested into Elastic, what can you do?